 On March 13, 1920, English geologist Charles Lapworth passed away.
 Lapworth pioneered faunal analysis using index fossils and identified the Ordovician period, the second of six of the Paleozoic Era, which covers the time between 485.4 and 443.8 million years ago.

-Charles Lapworth was born at Faringdon in Berkshire (now Oxfordshire) and educated as a teacher at the Culham Diocesan Training College near Abingdon, Oxfordshire.
+Charles Lapworth was born at Faringdon in Berkshire (now Oxfordshire), the son of James Lapworth.
+He was educated as a teacher at the Culham Diocesan Training College near Abingdon, Oxfordshire.
 In 1864 Lapworth became a schoolmaster at Galashiels, his main interests at that time being literature, history, art and music.
 Lapworth’s interest in geology started shortly after his move to Scotland and, although largely self taught in the subject, he soon began to make significant contributions towards unravelling the geology of the Southern Uplands.
 In 1875 he became an assistant at Madras College in St Andrews, Fife, and then in 1881 the first professor of geology at Mason Science College, later the University of Birmingham, where he taught until his retirement.

 This proposal resolved a long running controversy which began when Roderick Murchison and Adam Sedgwick argued over the relative ages of the strata in question.
 The division, and boundary, between Adam Sedgwick’s Cambrian System and Sir Roderick Murchison‘s Silurian System had been argued for many years.
 Lapworth resolved the issue by clearly demonstrating three distinct Lower Palaeozoic faunas.
 He used these to divide the Lower Palaeozoic into three stratigraphic units – the Cambrian System (oldest), a middle System that he named the Ordovician, and the Silurian System (youngest).
 The Ordovician is the second of six of the Paleozoic Era, and covers the time between 485.4 and 443.8 million years ago.
 It follows the Cambrian Period and is followed by the Silurian Period.
 The Ordovician was named by Lapworth after the Celtic tribe of the Ordovices.
 Lapworth received numerous awards for his research work, while for teaching he used the English Midlands as a setting for demonstrating the fieldwork techniques he had pioneered in his own research.